rokmc756/postgres-cluster/README.md

 It guides you how to set up a threer-node PostgreSQL cluster with Patroni on CentOS 7.

+## Supported Operrating Systems confirmed by Jack Moon so far.
+- CentOS 7

 ## How to install Patroni Cluster for VMware Postgres
 ~~~
 # Clone postgres-cluster ansible playbook from github